Scotland at the UEFA European Championship: 2010s

 Scotland finished third in their UEFA Euro 2012 qualifying group, behind World and European Champions Spain and the Czech Republic.
 On 3 September 2011, a stoppage time Czech penalty saw them steal a point from Hampden Park, which ultimately proved vital for Scotland's qualification chances.
 Scotland would have finished second in the group and reached the play-offs, with victory in that match.

 UEFA Euro 2016 saw eight additional teams qualify for the finals than was previously the case.
 This meant that the top two from each qualifying group would qualify, with the third placed team entering the play-offs.
 Scotland's 1–0 defeat against Georgia was the pivotal game of the group.
 A stoppage time equaliser from Poland on 8 October saw Scotland eliminated.
 Scotland finished fourth, behind Germany, Poland and the Republic of Ireland.

 2020s

-Scotland hosted three group games and a last 16 match during UEFA Euro 2020, which was held at venues across Europe including Hampden Park.
+Scotland hosted three group games and a last 16 match during UEFA Euro 2020, which was held at venues across Europe including Hampden Park, but was delayed for a year due to the COVID-19 pandemic.
 The team qualified for the tournament via the playoffs (based on finishing top of their mini-group in the 2018–19 UEFA Nations League – they were third, outside the automatic places, in the UEFA Euro 2020 qualifying group) by winning penalty shootouts against Israel and Serbia.
-Defeats by the Czech Republic and Croatia at Hampden, either side of a goalless draw with England at Wembley, meant that Scotland finished bottom of Group D.
+Defeats by the Czech Republic and Croatia at Hampden, either side of a goalless draw with England at Wembley (all played with a limited number of spectators present due to COVID-19 restrictions) meant that Scotland finished bottom of Group D.

+A record-breaking winning run at the start of Euro 2024 qualifying, of five consecutive matches, meant that Scotland qualified for Euro 2024 with two matches to spare.